Harper College

 Description: Covers a practical knowledge of machine elements and power transmission with emphasis on belts, bearings and mechanical drive systems.
 Provides knowledge in system maintenance, lubrication and power efficiencies.

 Description: Reviews arithmetic, introduces basic algebraic and right triangle trigonometric techniques.
 Includes arithmetic, elementary algebra, geometry, ratio and proportions, measurements, right triangle trigonometry and their application to solve a variety of career and technical problems.
-Draws practical problems the student’s career area, including emergency services, graphic communications, building trades, culinary arts and information technology.
+Draws practical problems from the student’s career area, including emergency services, graphic communications, building trades, culinary arts and information technology.
 Intended for students pursuing Harper degrees and certificates in career program fields.
-This course: is not transferable, does not satisfy the prerequisite for any other mathematics course, and does not satisfy any general education requirements.
+This mathematics course is intended for AAS degree students only.

 Related programs